 - History of (non-infectious) pneumonitis that required steroids or current interstitial lung disease (ILD) by imaging at screening

-- Patients who are pregnant or breastfeeding, or who expect to become pregnant within the projected duration of the study (starting with the screening visit through 12 months after the last dose of study treatment for participants who have received cyclophosphamide, and for 6 months after the last dose of study treatment for those who have not)
+- Patients who are pregnant or breastfeeding, or who expect to become pregnant within the projected duration of the study

-- Patients with a known history of active tuberculosis
+- Patients with active tuberculosis

 - Patients with a history of different malignancy are ineligible, except for those who have been disease-free for at least three years and are deemed by the investigator to be at low risk for recurrence of the prior malignancy.
 Individuals with the following cancers are eligible if diagnosed and treated within the past 5 years: ductal carcinoma in situ of the breast, cervical cancer in situ, and basal cell or squamous cell carcinoma of the skin